 “Physical therapists work on the mind-body relationship, helping folks to adapt to impairments so they can move better in their environment,” Brooks says.
 “These techniques have shown great strides in working with MS and brain injuries, including strokes and other neurological conditions.”

 Brooks says that women who have had a mastectomy can also benefit from physical therapy, by helping them increase their range of motion and reduce swelling.

 She recommends a thorough evaluation be done by a therapist to help them design the best program for you.
-While you cannot predict or prevent injuries from occurring, it is encouraged that you remain as active as your body will let you in effort to continue to gain strength.
+While you cannot predict or prevent injuries from occurring, it is encouraged that you remain as active as your body will let you in an effort to continue to gain strength.

 “Research has shown that seniors can increase strength well into their 90s!” says Jean Brooks.
 American Senior Communities has designed a program, New Energy Wellness, to promote senior health and wellness.
 New Energy Wellness is designed to promote active senior health by improving your current fitness level and giving you more energy than you’ve felt in years.
 Research-based with proven results, this strength building senior wellness program offers adults ages 50 and older the ability to enjoy active senior living and, quite simply, to feel better.